 - Research into sustainable organizations and collaborations is led by Dr. Veleva.
 Two current areas include business and the circular economy, and benchmarking green chemistry adoption by the global pharmaceutical industry.

 - Research on hybrid organizations, called Fourth Sector, For-Benefit, Mission Driven, Benefit Corporations, and Social Enterprises, is led ty Dr. Haigh.
 We use the term hybrid organizations because it is emerging as a dominant term and reflects their tendency to develop business models that are a hybrid of what is traditionally considered for-profit and nonprofit (and they can be registered as either).
 Hybrid business models have been termed “sustainability-driven,” because they are designed with the specific intention of alleviating a particular set of sustainability issues while remaining economically viable.

 Examples of recent outreach events:

-SERC is an interdisciplinary centre housed in the College of Management.
-SERC was founded and is directed by David Levy, who also serves as the Associate Dean for Graduate Studies and Research at the college.
-About 15 faculty are affiliated with the centre.
-SERC has a co-director, Vesela Veleva, who is also a full-time lecturer.
+SERC is an interdisciplinary center housed in the College of Management.
+SERC was founded by David Levy, who is presently Director of Grants.
+The center is currently co-directed by Dr. Levy and Dr. Veleva, who is senior lecturer, MBA Program Director and Interim Director of the Healthcare Management Program.
+About 15 faculty are affiliated with the center.
 SERC collaborates closely with other departments and colleges on campus and with other institutions.

-Professor of Strategy and Management, Founder and Director of SERC
+Professor of Strategy and Management, Founder and Co-Director of SERC